samlawski/codecookies/flask-2-tutorial/09-crud.md

 1. Create a `CRUDMixin` class and make sure your models inherit from it.
 2. Add a `save` and `delete` method to the class.
 3. Create a seed file to fill your database with some initial data and create a bunch of records.
 4. Adjust the routes of your application.
 One page should query all database records.
-Your dynamic pages should get an individual records based on the URL.
-(If a user tries to access a page that doesn't exist they should get a 404 error.)
+Your dynamic pages should get an individual record based on the URL.
+(If a user tries to access a page that doesn't exist, they should get a 404 error.)